-Twins can have sibling rivalry as much as siblings who are not twins, partly because of misconceptions about how twins act.
+Twins can have sibling rivalry as much as siblings who are not twins.

-Approximately one-third of twin births are identical twins, developed from a single egg that splits into two after fertilization.
-Fraternal twins, which develop from two separate eggs, comprise the remaining two-thirds of twin births and are split evenly between same-sex twins and boy-girl sets.
+Approximately one-third of twin births are identical twins, developed from a single egg that splits into 2 after fertilization.
+Fraternal twins, which develop from 2 separate eggs, make up the remaining two-thirds of twin births and are split evenly between same-sex twins and boy-girl sets.

-Even when parents avoid the myths, rivalry between twins comes up.
+Even when parents avoid comparisons, rivalry between twins comes up.
 As the mother of twin toddlers, Ann Marie sees it all the time.

 "My twins first started trying to overpower the other when they learned that hitting each other would elicit a response from me.
 One twin would hit the other over the head, producing two results: his brother would cry and I would give him the attention by telling him 'no,'" she says.